qazwsx92284/aws-ccp-note/ccp_note.md

 ## Route 53
 - mangaged DNS (Doman Name System)
-- great t oroute users to the closest deployment with least latency
+- great to route users to the closest deployment with least latency
 - great for disaster recovery strategies

 ### Route 53 routing policies